protium-cms/protium/readme.md

 2. Make sure you're on the correct version of node by running:
     ```console
     $ nvm install && nvm use
+    --> installs the right node & switches path to use it
     ```
 3. Bootstrap the project.
     ```console
     $ yarn bootstrap
+    --> install dependencies and symlink packages
     ```
 4. Run the tests to make sure everything is setup correctly.
     ```console
     $ yarn test
+    --> run the test suite
     ```
 5. Run the dev script to get hacking!
     ```console
     $ yarn dev
+    --> run a web development server
     ```
 6. Profit!